-FIFA 20 has been launched worldwide and the video gaming community has rippled with excitement as avid followers of the iconic EA Sports franchise dive in to discover what's new.
+FIFA 21 has been launched worldwide and the video gaming community is rippled with excitement as avid followers of the iconic EA Sports franchise dive in to discover what's new.

-Why has FIFA 20 disappointed Nintendo Switch gamers?
+Why was FIFA 20 so disappointing Nintendo Switch gamers?

-FIFA 20 has been a major disappointment for Nintendo Switch gamers because of the paucity of features on the platform in comparison to those which have been rolled out on Xbox One and PlayStation 4.
+FIFA 20 was a major disappointment for Nintendo Switch gamers because of the paucity of features on the platform in comparison to those which have been rolled out on Xbox One and PlayStation 4.

-Most strikingly of all is the complete absence of Volta Football on the Nintendo Switch version of the game, despite the fact that the all-new mode was widely heralded as the game's latest unique selling point, with a separate soundtrack even compiled just for it.
+This was also the case for the release of FIFA 20 on Nintendo Switch, where most strikingly of all was the complete absence of Volta Football, despite the fact that the all-new mode was widely heralded as the game's latest unique selling point, with a separate soundtrack even compiled for it.